Mahjong Etiquette and Superstitions Every Player Should Know

 • Conversation during play is common and even encouraged

-• Superstitions are less emphasized but still present
+• Superstitions are usually less emphasized but still present

 • Snacks and refreshments are integral to the experience